Found in AI: AI Search Visibility, SEO, & GEO

 About

 Found in AI is a podcast for marketers, founders, and content strategists who want to understand—and win—AI search visibility in the new era of search.
-Hosted by Cassie Clark, fractional content strategist and AI search optimization expert, the show explores how platforms like ChatGPT, Perplexity, Gemini, and Google’s AI-powered search experiences discover, select, and surface content.
+Hosted by Cassie Clark, fractional content strategist and AI search optimization expert for startups and enterprise brands, the show explores how platforms like ChatGPT, Perplexity, Gemini, and Google’s AI-powered search experiences discover, select, and surface content.
 Each episode breaks down real-world experiments, SEO, GEO / AEO, and content marketing strategies designed to help brands get found in AI-generated answers, not just traditional search results.
 You’ll learn how to: -Optimize content for AI-driven search and answer engines -Blend traditional SEO with AI search optimization -Build entity authority across search, social, and AI platforms -Drive traffic, leads, and trust as search behavior continues to evolve If you’re trying to future-proof your content strategy and understand how AI is reshaping discovery, Found in AI gives you the frameworks, insights, and tactics to stay visible—wherever search happens next.

 You Might Also Like